Cognitive Behavioral Therapy

 Types Of Cognitive Behavioral Therapy (CBT)

-Identifies and reshapes distorted and unhealthy thinking patterns, emotions, and behaviors.
+Identifies and reshapes distorted and non-productive thinking patterns, emotions, and behaviors.

-Identifies irrational thinking patterns or beliefs, challenges them, and reshapes them.
+Identifies irrational thinking patterns or beliefs, actively challenges them, and reshapes them.

-A more holistic approach to psychotherapy, which believes that psychotherapy must address all seven modalities of Behavior, Affect, Sensation, Imagery, Cognition, Interpersonal factors, and Biological factors.
-These modalities are better known by the acronym, BASIC I.D.
-It uses CBT as a part of its approach.
+It believes that psychotherapy must target the seven modalities of Behavior, Affect, Sensation, Imagery, Cognition, Interpersonal factors, and Biological factors (Drugs) for healing.
+It incorporates CBT therapy practices as well.

 What All Conditions Are Treated In Cognitive Behavioral Therapy (CBT)?

-Cognitive behavioral therapy can be used to treat a wide range of mental health conditions.
-As a short-term therapy, it works by focusing on the present and reshaping maladaptive thinking patterns, emotions, and behaviors.
+Cognitive behavioral therapy is used to treat a broad spectrum of mental health challenges.
+An evidence-based therapy, it works by focusing on the present and reshaping undesirable thinking, emotional, and behavioral patterns.

 CBT treats the following: